Ricardosgeral/relier/README.md

 will be updated, once the server begins to record data (green start button in **Main menu**).
 So, those selections are kept and may be reused in the next test.
 - Note that the parameters in the *ini* file will not appear always in the same order!
-However, they will always appear in there respective sections.
+However, they will always appear in their respective sections.
 That is, for example, the parameter *interval* will always appear in section [settings].